 We all have some toilet training problems at first but if we persist and remain consistent in our training, we will get there in the end.

 Our article on potty training will help you to train your cocker spaniel to do his toilet exactly where you want him to.

-If you don't have an outside space where you want your dog to do his toilet, for example a garden or yard, then substitute 'garden' for 'his toilet area' in our article.
+If you don't have an outside space where you want your dog to do his toilet, for example, a garden or a yard, then substitute 'garden' for 'his toilet area' in our article.

 Your main aim is to ensure you are around to teach him that he can only do his toilet in your chosen area - nowhere else.